-- KU 6.1 Demonstrate in comprehensive depth awareness of practical skills following a digital workflow from acquisition to distribution across longer form single camera and multi camera productions. - KU6.2 Demonstrate in comprehensive depth the history of Broadcast Television industries and the organisation of content into established core genres with reference to key texts. - KU 6.3 Demonstrate in comprehensive depth awareness of the key debates that underpin social, political and economic analysis of global media industries and contemporary developments driven by converging technologies and evolving modes of production. - PPP 6.1 Develop in comprehensive depth, producing and production management skills required for the production of a Television programme across a range of genres. - PPP 6.2 Demonstrate a comprehensive understanding of the process of content creation underpinned by key areas of research including targeting audiences, developing and pitching ideas in light of channel commissioning policies and legal and compliance issues. - PPP 6.3 Demonstrate a comprehensive understanding of key production roles on a TV production crew, self-manage professional development and identify potential employment opportunities. - KTS 6.1 Effectively communicate in written, oral and audio-visual modes, meeting academic standards and professional protocols, and involving a range of audiences - KTS 6.2 Manage study time and information, taking responsibility for your own learning, and apply critical reflection to this process - KTS 6.3 Work effectively with others, recognising the varied contributions and roles that result in effective collaborative working and offering of leadership or support as appropriate
+- KU 6.1 Apply professional practical skills following a digital workflow from acquisition to distribution across longer form single camera and multi camera productions. - KU6.2 Demonstrate in comprehensive depth the history of Broadcast Television industries and the organisation of content into established core genres with reference to key texts. - KU 6.3 Summarise the key debates that underpin social, political and economic analysis of global media industries and contemporary developments driven by converging technologies and evolving modes of production. - PPP 6.1 Evaluate and apply the producing and production management skills required for the production of a Television programme across a range of genres. - PPP 6.2 Demonstrate a comprehensive understanding of the process of content creation underpinned by key areas of research including targeting audiences, developing and pitching ideas in light of channel commissioning policies and legal and compliance issues. - PPP 6.3 Appraise key production roles on a TV production crew, self manage professional development and identify potential employment opportunities. - KTS 6.1 Communicate creatively using written, oral and audio-visual platforms, meeting academic standards and professional protocols, to a range of audiences - KTS 6.2 Confidently undertake management of study time and information, taking responsibility for your own learning, and apply critical reflection to this process. - KTS 6.3 Work professionally with others, recognising the varied contributions and roles that result in effective collaborative working, and offering leadership or support as appropriate.